radicle-dev/radicle.xyz/_guides/user.md

 Finally, if we want our `.onion` address to be publicly *discoverable* on the network, we add it to our `externalAddresses`, including the port.
-This will configure our node to advertize its `.onion` address to peers.
+This will configure our node to advertise its `.onion` address to peers.

 ```json
 "node": {